wizmariefa/csci305-ruby-lab/README.md

 * The most common word to follow **"happy"** is **"now"**
 * The most common word to follow **"sad"** is **"love"**
 * The most common word to follow **"love"** is **"song"**
-* There are 80 distinct words that follow the word **"love"**.
+* There are 80 distinct words that follow the word **"love"**. (if you only get 79, and the test fails, don't worry too much about it.)
 * The word **"song"** follows **"love"** 33 times.

-# Building a Song Title
+# Continuing with Building a Song Title

-Now you are going to build a probabilistic song title.
-First begin by creating a function "most common word" `mcw()`.
-This function will take in one argument, some word, and returns the word that most often followed that word in the dataset.
-If you find a tie, randomly select one value.
-For example, the line `puts mcw("computer")` should give you your answer to Question 4.

-Now you are going to use this function to string together a song title.
+Now you are going to use the `mcw` method to string together a song title.
 Beginning with a given starting word, write an iterative structure that strings together words that most commonly follow each other in the dataset.
 Continue until a word does not have a successive word in the dataset, or the count of words in your title reaches 20.

 # Lab Questions